Herb Alpert: The Tijuana Brass years

-The song that jump-started Alpert's performing career was originally titled "Twinkle Star", written by Sol Lake (who would write many Tijuana Brass songs over the next decade).
+The song that jump-started Alpert's performing career was originally titled "Twinkle Star", written by Sol Lake (who was to write many Tijuana Brass songs over the next decade).
 Alpert was dissatisfied with his first efforts to record the song, then took a break to visit a bullfight in Tijuana, Mexico.
 As Alpert later recounted, "That's when it hit me!
 Something in the excitement of the crowd, the traditional mariachi music, the trumpet call heralding the start of the fight, the yelling, the snorting of the bulls, it all clicked."
 Alpert adapted the tune to the trumpet style, mixed in crowd cheers and other noises for ambience, and renamed the song "The Lonely Bull".

-He personally funded the production of the record as a single, and it spread through radio DJs until it caught on and became a Top 10 hit in the fall of 1962.
+He personally funded the production of the record as a single, and it spread through radio DJs until it caught on and became a top-10 hit in the fall of 1962.
 He followed up quickly with his debut album, The Lonely Bull by "Herb Alpert & the Tijuana Brass".
-Originally the Tijuana Brass was just Alpert overdubbing his own trumpet, slightly out of sync.
+Originally, the Tijuana Brass was just Alpert overdubbing his own trumpet, slightly out of sync.

 It was A&M's first album (with the original release number being 101), although it was recorded for Conway Records.
-The title cut reached No. 6 on the Billboard pop chart.
+The title cut reached number six on the Billboard pop chart.
 For this album and subsequent releases, Alpert recorded with the group of Los Angeles session musicians known as the Wrecking Crew, whom he holds in high regard.